 That’s all for now.

-Until next week.
+Until next time.

 With much Renegade Pride and Collegiality.